 Lexar 320GB Benchmarks

-The new Lexar 320GB card is actually running a little faster than the 160GB Lexar card which was already the fastest CFxA card, so it’s good seeing Lexar breaking their own records.
+The new Lexar 320GB card is actually running a little faster than the 160GB Lexar card, which was already the fastest CFxA card, so it’s good to see Lexar breaking its own records.

 This card is also VPG 400-rated.
-This rating is kind of like the v90 or v60 ratings with our UHS-II cards, except this new rating guarantees a 400MB/s write speed.
+This rating is similar to the v90 or v60 ratings with our UHS-II cards, except this new rating guarantees a 400MB/s write speed.
 This new car also comes with a minimum sustained speed of 700MB/s.

-The Lexar CFxA 320GB card can be bundled with the Lexar CFxA reader, a really nice reader that also has the new interface for the UHS-II cards.
-Remember for a long time Sandisk had those 170MB/s cards but nobody could get those speeds?
+The Lexar CFxA 320GB card can be bundled with the Lexar CFxA reader, a nice reader with the new interface for the UHS-II cards.
+Remember, for a long time, Sandisk had those 170MB/s cards, but nobody could get those speeds?
 This new reader allows you to get those speeds.
 I’ve also seen improved speeds on many of the microSD cards.

 Write Speed: 837MB/s